adyen-examples/.github/pages/flows.md

 ## Update local flows

-If you want to edit the local flow (forked above), for example changing the request payloads, you need to fork also the "Adyen Flows" collections.
+If you want to edit the local flow (forked above), for example changing the request payloads, you need to fork also the corresponding "Adyen Flows" collection.
+For example the "Giving" flow uses `FLOWS Checkout API collection`.

+Once customised the requests, make sure you edit the flow to use your local collection (forked above).

+## Limitations

 > **Warning**
 Postman forked flows don't support pulling updates.
 Unlike collections, any modification to the Adyen Flows does not trigger a notification to inform you about the new changes.

->
+For the time being (until the `Pull Changes` feature is available for Postman flows) we suggest to check regularly our [AdyenDev Postman space](https://www.postman.com/adyendev) as well as the [AdyenDev Postman Release Notes](https://github.com/Adyen/adyen-postman/blob/main/adyendev-postman-release-notes.md).